AND SAFETY PLANNING

 - Phil Arkow

 Leaving an abusive relationship is not an easy thing to do.
-For the victims of domestic violence who own animals, the decision to leave can be exceptionally difficult.
-Partnerships between animal welfare organizations and human service agencies can help improve the safety of persons fleeing interpersonal violence and abuse, and their animals.
+For the victims of interpersonal violence who own animals, the decision to leave can be exceptionally difficult.

 Try to remove the animals from the situation as soon as possible.